vu-minh/myslides/prob_dr0.md

 # RQ1

-How to define a uniform probabilistic model for both DR and clustering?
+- How to define a uniform probabilistic model that can describe (at the same time):
+    + the data distribution in high dimensional space
+    + a cluster structure in low dimensional space
+    + user constraints

 - Goal:
     + obtain a visualization with clear structures (as clusters)
-    + a 'gateway' to use the constraints that work on clustering methods.
+    + a _gateway_ to use the constraints that work on clustering methods.

 ---